Walsall Academy: School

-The current Head Teacher is Simon Rogers, who replaced Vivienne Evans.
-Evans replaced the first Head Teacher, Jean Hickman in September 2009.
-Rogers joined the school as Deputy Head before becoming the Head Teacher in April 2015.
-As with Thomas Telford, demand for places is high.
+As with Thomas Telford School, demand for places is high.
 In its first year of opening, there were 421 applicants for the 168 (raised to 192 due to demand) places on offer for Year 7 students.
 The number was subsequently reduced back to 168.

 In 2009,it was the fifth-highest-ranking secondary school overall (and the second-highest-ranking state comprehensive) in the borough with 61% of GCSE students gaining 5 A*-C grades.